-A nationally-recognized model for community and university partnership, UCSF-Fresno provides residents of the Central Valley with unprecedented access to quality health care while enabling the future leaders of healthcare to work alongside the finest faculty.
+A nationally-recognized model for community and university partnership, UCSF Fresno provides residents of the Central Valley with access to quality health care while enabling the future leaders of healthcare to work alongside the finest faculty.

 The UCSF Fresno Medical Education Program is a major clinical and educational branch of the University of California, San Francisco School of Medicine.
 For more than 30 years, the program has offered medical education and training for residents, fellows, and students, as well as broad continuing education opportunities, research, and public service.

 Growing Valley Doctors

 Medical residency training forms the core of the educational focus at UCSF Fresno.
 At any given time there are about 190 residents receiving training at UCSF Fresno, and the program graduates more than 60 resident physicians each year from seven disciplines.
 Since its inception, UCSF Fresno has trained more than 2,000 residents to become medical specialists in emergency medicine, family and community medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, and surgery.

 One of the most important features of the Fresno program is the emphasis on hands-on training, whether in rural community-based facilities or larger hospitals.
 The 10-county, 60,000 square mile referral area ranges from populous cities to remote mountainous areas and includes broad multicultural diversity.

 There are numerous benefits that the UCSF Fresno program brings to the Central Valley and the state of California.
 UCSF Fresno draws 75% of its residents from out of state with 75% of them choosing to remain in California after their residency is completed.
 Furthermore, one-third of UCSF Fresno graduates remain right here in the Central Valley to continue to practice.